The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Comparisons between Regression and Classification

-\begin{repproposition}{nurm_compare}[\textbf{Non-uniform random mask is easier to tune in classification}] Consider the 1-sparse model $\T^*=\sqrt{\frac{1}{\lambda_t}}\mathbf{e}_t$.
-Suppose the approximation error is not dominant in the bounds of Theorem \ref{gen_bound} (simple sufficient conditions can be found in Lemma \ref{cond_tight1}in Appendix \ref{appen:lemma}) and the assumptions in the two theorems hold.
+\begin{proposition} [\textbf{Non-uniform random mask is easier to tune in classification}] Consider the 1-sparse model $\T^*=\sqrt{\frac{1}{\lambda_t}}\mathbf{e}_t$.
+Suppose the approximation error is not dominant in the bounds of Theorem \ref{gen_bound} (simple sufficient conditions can be found in Lemma \ref{cond_tight1} in Appendix \ref{appen:lemma}) and the assumptions in the two theorems hold.
 Suppose we apply the non-uniform random mask augmentation and recall the definitions of $\psi$ and $\psi_t$ as in Corollary \ref{hrm-class}.
 Then, if $\sqrt{\frac{p}{n}} \ll \frac{\psi}{\psi_t} \ll \frac{p}{n},$ we have